 *Robert Foster, Professor of History and Asian Studies

-*Gordon Gray, Associate Professor of Media and Culture
+*Gordon Gray, Associate Professor of Media and Culture; Chair of Asian Studies Department

 Deborah Martin, Professor of Theatre; Chair of Theatre Department

-*Lauren McKee, Assistant Professor of Political Science and Asian Studies
+*Lauren McKee, Associate Professor of Political Science and Asian Studies (on sabbatical leave, 2022-23)

-Eileen McKiernan González, Professor of Art History; Chair of Art and Art History Department
+Eileen McKiernan González, Professor of Art History; Associate Provost

 *Nathan Patton, Instructor of Japanese and Asian Studies

-*Jianfen Wang, Assistant Professor of Chinese and Asian Studies
+*Jianfen Wang, Associate Professor of Chinese and Asian Studies

 Stephanie Woodie, Associate Professor of Health & Human Performance